 An abstract is to be included with the project.
 Particular care should be taken in preparing the abstract.
 The abstract should not exceed 250 words.
 In style, the abstract should be a miniature version of the project.
 It should be a summary of the results, conclusions or main arguments presented in the paper.

-The heading of the abstract must contain the word Abstract, and must show the title of the project and the writer's name as indicated here.
+The heading of the abstract must contain the word Abstract.

 Hyperlinks

 Hyperlinks are not to be used as a substitute for complete bibliographic citations.

 Assembling the Paper